 It is a solution that connects the scale power of automated tools with the indispensable manual intelligence process – which is still so important to the customer.

 Another novelty that we couldn’t wait to present was our Education Module – an old dream at Conviso that has finally come true.

 This solution comes to help in the development of security professionals and also can help managers in a better understanding regarding the maturity level of their teams.

 Once the customer has enabled the Education Module on their AppSec Flow subscription, they have access to a series of training courses – from basic to advanced levels.
 The training includes gamification.

-AppSecFlow is a platform designed to support the entire AppSec program – which also includes training.
+AppSecFlow is a DevSecOps tool designed to support the entire AppSec program – which also includes training.

 The Education Module training follows a practical and contextual model, with exercises.